dotnet/csharplang/proposals/low-level-struct-improvements.md

 > For a method invocation if there is a `ref` or `scoped ref` argument of a `ref struct` type with *safe-to-escape* E1 then no argument may contribute a narrower *safe-to-escape* than E1.

-Impact of this change is discussed more deeply [below](#examples-method-arguments-must-match)
+Impact of this change is discussed more deeply [below](#examples-method-arguments-must-match).
+Overall this will allow developers to make call sites more flexible by annotating non-escaping ref-like values with `scoped`.

-The section is long so wanted to close with a brief summary of the proposed breaking changes:
+The section on `ref` field and `scoped` is long so wanted to close with a brief summary of the proposed breaking changes:

 * A value that has *ref-safe-to-escape* to the *calling method* is returnable by `ref` or `ref` field.
 * A `out` parameter would be considered `ref-safe-to-escape` within the *current method*.